Department of Lambayeque

-Lambayeque (/es/) is a department of Peru.
+Lambayeque (/es/; Lampalliqi) is a department of Peru.
 Located in the country's northwest, it is known for its rich Moche and Chimú historical past.
 It is the second-smallest department in Peru after Tumbes, but it is also its most densely populated department and its eighth most populous department.
 It is administered by a regional government.
 Its capital is Chiclayo.

 Etymology

-The name Lambayeque is a Spanish derivation of the muchik word for god Yampellec (Ñampaxllæc), said to have been worshipped by the first Lambayeque king, Naymlap.
+The name Lambayeque is a Spanish derivation of the Mochica word for god Yampellec (Ñampaxllæc), said to have been worshipped by the first Lambayeque king, Naymlap.
 The Spanish gave the name to the early people.
+It is known as Lampalliqi in Cajamarca–Cañaris Quechua.

 Geography

 The vast plains that make up the department of Lambayeque's territory are watered by rivers that originate in the Andes; cultivation is only possible in a small portion of this parched region with irrigation.
 The fertile river valleys produce half of the sugar cane crop of Peru.
 In addition, Lambayeque and the department of Piura provide most of the rice crops consumed in Peru.

 Increased agricultural harvest is expected with completion of the Olmos Transandino Project.
 The water supply project will transfer up to 2 billion m^{3} annually of water from the Huancabamba River in the department of Cajamarca east of Lambayeque.

 In the smaller scale farming of earlier centuries, the Olmos Carob Tree Forest supported goat herds that fed on carobs.
 The fine goatskins were tanned to create the fine, pale, leather known as "cordoban" or "cordovan", from the Spanish town of Córdoba, where the process was developed.
 Goat fat was used to make soap.

 There are two small islands off the Pacific coast of the department of Lambayeque: Lobos de Afuera, and Lobos de Tierra; there was a dispute with the department of Piura over ownership of the latter island.

 The region is bordered by the Piura Region on the north, the Cajamarca Region on the southeast, the La Libertad Region on the south and the Pacific Ocean on the west.